Amitansu-priyadarsan/Portfolio/README.md

 📬 Contact: Form and contact information for reaching out. cagn also mail to amitansuporiyadarsan70@gmail.com

 📣 Feedback
 I appreciate any feedback you may have to improve this site.
-Feel free to reach out via the contact form or connect with me on [LinkedIn/Twitter/etc.].
+Feel free to reach out via the contact form or connect with me on https://www.linkedin.com/in/amitansu-priyadarsan/.

 🙏 Acknowledgments
 Thanks to everyone who has supported me in my professional journey.
-Special thanks to [Mentor/Institution/Inspirational Figure] for their guidance.

 Visit the site: Amitansu Portfolio
 Thanks to everyone who has supported me in my professional journey.
-Special thanks to [Mentor/Institution/Inspirational Figure] for their guidance.

 Visit the site: [Amitansu Portfolio](https://amitansuportfolio.netlify.app/)